Fast growing palm trees can more quickly help you get that backyard tropical look you've wanted.

 Washingtonia robusta is fetching with fan-shaped fronds.

-Evaluate these for your own climate & residential landscape needs.
+Evaluate these to see how does a palm tree grow fast for your own climate & residential landscape needs.

-You've seen how fast-growing palm trees can work for you.
-Have you figured out your best choice that will be fitting for your landscape?
+You've seen how fast growing palm trees can work for you.
+Have you figured out your best choice for fitting for landscape?
+Are you interested in fast growing cold hard palms?

 You've gotten a good overview of the right way to plant your palm.
 And thereafter the best care for good palm health.
 You'll love watching it grow quickly!